 Listen to music

-Mississippi is where American music was born, and it’s still thriving in Jackson.
+Jackson is where American music thrives.
 Venues like Spacecamp in Midtown and Duling Hall in Fondren host some of the city’s best musicians, as well as popular touring acts.
-The Flamingo and Offbeat host music nights like The Flamingo’s recent 90s hip-hop, pop, and r&b themed dance party.
+The Flamingo and Offbeat host music nights like The Flamingo’s recent 90s hip-hop, pop, and R&B themed dance party.
 Martin’s Restaurant and Hal and Mal’s are also popular, not-to-be-missed music venues.

 Enjoy the nightlife